-In July 2019, U.S. Cyber Command tweeted that they discovered active misuse of a bug in Microsoft Outlook.
-FireEye traced the activity to a threat group called APT33, which is allegedly working at the behest of the Iranian government as part of a coordinated campaign against "U.S. federal government agencies and financial, retail, media, and education sectors."
-Following the January 2020 drone strike that killed IRGC Quds Force commander Qassem Soleimani, Iran-based attempts to hack U.S. federal, state and local government websites jumped 50% and nearly tripled worldwide.
+In July 2019, US Cyber Command tweeted that they discovered active misuse of a bug in Microsoft Outlook.
+FireEye traced the activity to a threat group called APT33, which is allegedly working at the behest of the Iranian government as part of a coordinated campaign against "US federal government agencies and financial, retail, media, and education sectors."
+Following the January 2020 drone strike that killed IRGC Quds Force commander Qassem Soleimani, Iran-based attempts to hack US federal, state and local government websites jumped 50% and nearly tripled worldwide.

-Iran has turned its cyber capabilities against U.S. allies as well.
+Iran has turned its cyber capabilities against US allies as well.
 In 2012 and then again in late 2016 and early 2017, Iranian-origin malware called Shamoon targeted the Saudi Arabian government and private sector.
 The 2012 attack damaged or destroyed nearly 30,000 computers belonging to the Saudi state oil company, Aramco, and the latest attacks deleted data on dozens of public and private computer networks.
 In July 2018, Germany's domestic intelligence service found that Iranian cyber attacks targeting "the German government, dissidents, human rights organizations, research centers and the aerospace, defense and petrochemical industries" have been growing since 2014.
 The efficacy of the Iranian cyber attacks on Germany led the report's authors to conclude that the operations are initiated and guided by intelligence agencies.
+In March 2020, Reuters revealed hackers linked to Iran's government had attempted to infiltrate the personal email accounts of staff members of the World Health Organization during the coronavirus pandemic.
+The same report indicated that such operations in the past have been characterized by experts as intelligence-gathering exercises.

-While Iran's cyber capabilities do not rival those of the U.S., China, Russia, or even Israel, the asymmetric nature of the cyber domain has enabled Iran to carry out some of "the most sophisticated, costly, and consequential attacks in the history of the internet."
-Cyberwarfare enables Iran to mask the source of attacks, but U.S. indictments against Iranians engaged in cyber sabotage and espionage revealed operations that "required costly infrastructure, including dedicated servers and dozens of domain names, in addition to personnel time," indicating the involvement of Iran's intelligence services.
+While Iran's cyber capabilities do not rival those of the US, China, Russia, or even Israel, the asymmetric nature of the cyber domain has enabled Iran to carry out some of "the most sophisticated, costly, and consequential attacks in the history of the internet."
+Cyberwarfare enables Iran to mask the source of attacks, but US indictments against Iranians engaged in cyber sabotage and espionage revealed operations that "required costly infrastructure, including dedicated servers and dozens of domain names, in addition to personnel time," indicating the involvement of Iran's intelligence services.